Advertiser Disclosure

 In general, the more transactions you process and the less “risky” your business is, the lower your payment processing rates will be.

-You can also integrate Revel with a number of third-party payment processing providers, such as Heartland, TSYS, Elavon, and Chase Merchant Services (formerly Chase Paymentech) for an additional monthly fee.
+You can also integrate Revel with several third-party payment processing providers, such as Heartland, TSYS, Elavon, and Chase Merchant Services (formerly Chase Paymentech) for an additional monthly fee.

 Contract Requirements/Warnings